do4ng/asto/README.md

 Install a loader that converts commonjs code to esm!

-> warning: This loader is not suitable for package development.
+> warning: This loader is not suitable for production.

 ```
 $ npm i --save-dev @asto/esm